 While a minor touch for the purposes of game play, there are no computers known in the Dune Universe, having been forbidden after the Butlerian Jihad, a war by humanity to wrest free from the weakness of mind and soul that they said came from dependence upon so-called thinking machines, or computers.
 In the place of computers are "human computers," Mentats, who share some of the heightened processing power of the banned devices, and machines that must be controlled manually or with simple automation mechanisms.
 Nothing is computer controlled.

 This may go without saying, but all of the Dune games usually take place exclusively on Arrakis, as the titular planet of the series.
 The books and movies themselves took place on many different worlds, but the gameplay of games from the franchise seem to take place exclusively on the planet itself.
-There are cutscenes from the home planets of other worlds, however.
+There are cutscenes from the home planets of other worlds, however and Emperor: Battle for Dune featured a few missions set on the factions' home planets.

 Major Breaks with the Novels